 Say you have sent 100 emails, out of which only five users have clicked the link or the CTA button.
 Your CTA, in this case, would be 5%.
 Sure, this is an overly simplistic example, but you get the point.

-Keep in mind; you should be using the number of emails delivered, not emails sent because of bounce rates.
+Keep in mind; that you should be using the number of emails delivered, not emails sent because of bounce rates.
 The bounce rates are the email marketers’ number one enemy, and due to this fact, emails have 100% deliverability only in the perfect world.

 At this point, you can narrow your calculation even more by using CTOR instead of CTR.
 CTOR, or click-to-open rate, measures how many people who opened your email clicked on the link.
-So, in this case, you would be dividing by the number of emails opened, not the ones delivered (all subscribers).
+So, in this case, you would divide by the number of emails opened, not the ones delivered (all subscribers).